 3. Be creative with your props

-Are you feeling a bit spoiled by the abundance of accessories available in your local yoga studio?
+Are you feeling a little spoiled by the abundance of accessories available in your local yoga studio?
 Eye bags, straps, blocks, blankets, bolsters, and... walls.
-Then one day, you go into the wild, and at first, you feel that all the poses you have tried with props must be eliminated from your sequence.
+If so, at first as you go into the wild, you may feel like all the poses you tried with props must be eliminated from your practice.
 Nothing could be further from the truth!
-Be creative, play with the environment.
-Make use of rocks, tree branches and leaves.
+Be creative, and play with the environment.
+Use rocks, tree branches, and leaves.
 In our most recent outdoor yoga session, students even used their water bottles for support.

 Thanks Paula, the stretching definitely hit the right spots.